vollmerm/racket-ga/README.md

  #:range-offset 60.0)
 ```

-The above code starts a search with 5 parallel populations, 10 iterations per cycle (meaning generations that occur between the crossovers from one population to another), 5 cycles (meaning the number of times individuals cross over between populations), a population size of 50, a chromosome length of 30 bits, a gene size of 30, maxmin set to -1 (1 for maximize, -1 for minimize), and a range between -60 and +60.
+The above code starts a search with 10 iterations, a population size of 50, a chromosome length of 30 bits, a gene size of 30, maxmin set to -1 (1 for maximize, -1 for minimize), and a range between -60 and +60.

-report and evaluate are functions.
+_report_ and _evaluate_ are quoted lists representing functions.
+Because they will need to be passed between Racket processes, they cannot be closures, so I picked the next-best approach and just eval the code in each process to define the function.
+If this bothers you, or if you want to do something more significant that you can't do with the ordinary base environment, you can add your evaluation functions directly to population.rkt or parallel-population.rkt.

 The report function takes two parameters: an index (between 0 and the iteration limit), and the best value found so far.
 The evaluate function takes a list of values as a parameter, each corresponding to a gene.

 There are some other subtleties to the parameter list: